syncfusion-content/uwp-docs/uwp/installation-and-upgrade/System-Requirements.md

 ---
 layout: post
 title: System Requirements | UWP | Syncfusion
-description: Learn what are the system requirements needed to use Syncfusion Essential UWP components
+description: this section provides the information about the system requirements for UWP platform with supported browsers
 platform: uwp
 control: System Requirement
 documentation: ug